 Step 1.
-To generate a Segmentation Report, click the Reports tab at the top of your My Polls page and select Segmentation Report after choosing to “Create a new report”
+To generate a Segmentation Report, click the Reports tab at the top of your Activities page and select Segmentation Report after choosing to “Create a new report”

 Step 2.
 Specify the group of polls you would like to segment.
 If you like, you can select one at a time from the drop-down menu.
 You can also choose to count non-responses as incorrect.

 Step 3.
 In section 2, begin to type the title of the poll you would like to segment by ( this is the qualifying poll question.

 - Calculated fields: First name, Last name, Email, Private data, and Responding as, are calculated for you.
 Note that personal information such as Responding as, names, and email addresses are only shown for your registered participants.

 - Fields that show the timestamp of the response: Click on the text of the field title.
 In order to show the timestamp of the poll response in the report, end the field title with poll time.
 Choose the poll you would like the report to use by typing in a keyword from your poll title and selecting from the options.
 The data returned will be the timestamp of the most recent poll response.